 Where can I get food?

 We don’t distribute food directly to the public.
 Instead, we work through community-based organizations and churches to help identify people with the greatest need.
-Second Helpings works through 50 agencies located in Beaufort, Hampton and Jasper counties.
+Second Helpings works through 54 agencies located in Beaufort, Hampton, and Jasper counties.
 To find an agency near you, visit our Agency Partners page on this website.
-Find your local agency here.

 What’s most helpful to donate: food or money?

 Don’t let your food go to waste, donate it!
-Donated food is always welcome, particularly canned goods; money goes even further.
-We can turn one dollar into approximately $7 worth of food.
+Donated food is always welcome, particularly canned goods.
+Money goes even further: one dollar donated enables us to rescue nearly $7 worth of food.
 Your donated funds also allow us to purchase fresh produce and proteins that fill the nutritional gap of donated foods.